Stormy Daniels Posts Cryptic Warning On Twitter Amidst News Of Chaos In Trump White House

 — Michael Avenatti (@MichaelAvenatti) July 12, 2018

-As we previously mentioned Daniels’ warning has come amidst a wave of damning allegations of chaos in the Trump White House and claims that Donald Trump is unfit to lead the United States.
+As previously mentioned, Daniels’ warning has come amidst a wave of damning allegations of chaos in the Trump White House and claims that Donald Trump is unfit to lead the United States.
 This week, veteran investigative journalist Bob Woodward published a book about the current presidency called Fear: Trump In The White House.
 Woodward, who is best known for his coverage of the downfall of the Nixon presidency, writes of an administration where senior officials have had to intervene in order to contain the president’s “unhinged” agenda.

 As DW writes, Fear reports that some officials have even removed documents from Trump’s desk so that he won’t “take rash actions.”

-On the same day that Stormy Daniels warned about the “calm before the storm,” The New York Times published an anonymous op-ed by an alleged senior administration official who backed up a lot of the reports that Woodward made in his book.
+On the same day that Stormy Daniels warned about the “calm before the storm,” the New York Times published an anonymous op-ed by an alleged senior administration official who backed up a lot of the reports that Woodward made in his book.
 Vice President Mike Pence was trending on Twitter because there was speculation that he might have written the piece because it includes the word “lodestar.”
 It’s an uncommon word but it’s one that Pence has used before in speeches.

 Further on NYT OpEd: it addresses GOP insiders, not general public.
 Affirms the policy agenda.
 Warns the agenda is endangered by DJT instability.
 It's an intra-GOP call to dump Trump.
 Use of "lodestar" signals Pence is on board.
 A GOP faction signaling a 'coup attempt.'